aismahadi/amartha-billing-engine/TESTING.md

 # Amartha Billing Engine

-To run the program, please go to "./main" directory and execute this command in terminal :
+To run the program, please execute this command in terminal :
-`go run *`
+`go run ./main`

 For testing purpose, the programmer made some commands executable from terminal.
 Those commands are :